Marguerite Kamehaokalani Ashford: Public lands

 The Republic of Hawaii was annexed by the United States on July 4, 1898.
 On June 14, 1900, the Hawaiian Organic Act officially created the territory and provided the constitutional framework under which it was governed.
 With the Hawaiian Homes Commission Act of 1921, the federal government set aside approximately 200000 acre in the territory as a land trust for homesteading by Native Hawaiians.
 Ashford held the opinion that the act discriminated against non-native Hawaiians, and, therefore, violated the United States Constitution.
 When Ashford was chosen as a delegate from Molokai to the 1950 Hawaiʻi State Constitutional Convention, she opposed inclusion of the 1921 Hawaiian Homes Commission Act into Hawaii's new constitution.
 When the convention failed to eliminate the act from the proposed constitution, she refused to sign it.
 Governor Samuel Wilder King appointed Ashford to his cabinet as Commissioner of Public Lands in 1953, stirring up public controversy.
 King never wavered in his support of her, but she eventually resigned from the position.

 Retirement

 She retired from active law practice, and moved to Molokai in 1946, where she built a home in the Kainalu area.
 A tidal wave generated by the 1946 Aleutian Islands earthquake damaged much of the island, and dislodged her new house off its foundation, moving it and her car across the road.
 In August of that year, she was un-retired by Chief Justice Samuel B. Kemp, who appointed her to fill a District Magistrate vacancy on the island.

-Ashford maintained close ties with King, but was able to fully retire as his final term ran out.
+Ashford maintained close ties with Kemp, but was able to fully retire as his final term ran out.
 She moved to the Halekou area of Kaneohe to be near her remaining family, and died March 3, 1970.